Conilo/automodelcar-cic-ipn/README.md

 **IMPORTANT: before playing a ROS bag file, make sure that a bags/ folder with your bag inside it exists in your working space.
 Otherwise, you may need to modify the play_bag.bash file to adjust the path to your bags container folder.**

+### Parking nodes
+To run the parking nodes, use the command Roslaunch to start "ParkingMaster", "ParkingSlave", "Image processing" and "Lane detection" nodes.
+It is important to do a camera adjustment before in order to get the best lane follow to the parking space.

+	> roslaunch  cic parking.launch

+The "ParkingSlave" code uses LIDAR info to determine if there is a clear space to parking.
+It has several parameters to operate, most important parameters are:

+	SpaceSize: Determines the minimum LIDAR validations required to assure a valid space to parking
+	MaxRange: Determines the max range in cm to detect objects
+	MinRange: Determines the min range in cm to detect objects

+This node sends, by serveral topics, LIDAR segmented info used by the MasterParking node.
+These topics are:
+	"/parking/max90": Contains the max distance in the first 90 degrees mesuared by Lidar "/parking/max180": Contains the max distance in the first 180 degrees mesuared by Lidar "/parking/min180" : Contains the min distance in the 90 to 180 degrees mesuared by Lidar "/parking/min330": Contains the min distance in 330 to 30 degrees range mesuared by Lidar "/parking/pos90": Contains the position angle of max90 "/parking/pos180": Contains the position angle of max180 "/parking/posmin180": Contains the position angle of min180 "/parking/posmin330": Contains the position angle of min330

+The node detects the first object and the clear space after, then it slow down the car speed to approach to the second car.
+Therefore, it detects the second car (also called "reference obstacle") and kills the lanefollow node.
+After that, ParkingMaster takes the control of front wheels angle and speed of the car.

+The "ParkingMaster" node uses all the info provided by ParkingSlave node to determine the error between the car and the second obstacule in terms of angle and distance.

+--Angle Adjustment
+First, it controls the front wheels orientation to reduce the angle error down to zero using a K classic control law

+--Vertical Adjustment
+The second step, adjusts the car center to second obstacule edge distance, using the minimal distance to the obstacle as parameter
+	a: Minimal distance to the reference obstacle
+	d1: Distance required to assure a good approach to clear space

+--Turn Wheels right
+The next step is to create an angle between the car and the second obstacle, this angle is a parameter inside the code called
+	alfaK: Determines the approach angle to get inside the parking space

+--Backwards Adjustment
+The fourth step is to get inside the space moving the car in reverse.
+It will stop this step when posmin180 reaches a certain value calculated with "alfaK" and "a" parameters.

+Turn Wheels left
+The fifth step turns front wheels left in order to align the car between both obstacles usign "AlfaK" parameter

+Final Adjustment
+the final step is to move the car to the reference creating a specific distace called "DF"
+	DF: Determines the final distance to the reference obstacle

 ## Contact:
 If you need more info about the code, please contact: